harleydutton/Tabula-Rasa/tabula-rasa.md

 - Setting: A setting is the result of worldbuilding applied to the setting template present in Tabula
 - Battlegrid: A battlegrid is a checkerboard or hex-tiled board game board, usually accompanied by figurines, that visually represents locations for combat in a roleplaying game.
 - RPG: Roleplaying Game.
 Also sometimes known as Table-top, or Table-top RPG.
+- Power Level: The strengths of one *thing* with relation to other *things* with which it is comparable.